Laguna de Huacachina

 About Laguna de Huacachina

 Laguna de Huacachina is a Regional Conservation Area centered on South America's only natural desert oasis, located approximately five kilometers from the city of Ica in southwestern Peru.
-The conservation area protects the small lagoon of Huacachina, which is fed by underground aquifers that seep through the surrounding sand, along with the towering sand dunes that rank among the largest in South America.
-The oasis is framed by palm trees, eucalyptus, and carob trees that create a striking green crescent within the vast coastal desert landscape at the edge of the Atacama.
+[1] Established on August 6, 2014, through Supreme Decree No. 008-2014-MINAM, the conservation area protects 2,407.72 hectares of the Pacific Desert ecoregion, including the small lagoon of Huacachina and the towering sand dunes that surround it.
+[2] The area is administered by the Regional Government of Ica, with SERNANP providing technical coordination and oversight.
+The oasis is framed by palm trees, eucalyptus, and carob trees that create a striking green crescent within the vast coastal desert landscape.
 Though the permanent population of the village surrounding the lagoon numbers only about 100 people, Huacachina has become one of Peru's most iconic tourist destinations, drawing tens of thousands of visitors annually who come for the dramatic desert scenery, adventure sports, and the surreal beauty of a lush oasis nestled among enormous sand dunes.

 Wildlife Ecosystems

 The oasis ecosystem of Huacachina supports a limited but specialized wildlife community adapted to the extreme aridity of Peru's coastal desert.
-Bird life around the lagoon includes various species of herons and egrets that feed along the water's edge, along with vermilion flycatchers, burrowing owls, and occasional visits from migratory shorebirds.
+Notable residents include the endemic sand lizard (lagartija de los arenales) and the vulnerable hill lizard (lagartija de las lomas).
+[1] Bird life around the lagoon includes various species of herons and egrets that feed along the water's edge, along with vermilion flycatchers, burrowing owls, and occasional visits from migratory shorebirds including the American barn owl.
 The surrounding desert hosts populations of desert foxes, small lizards, and various invertebrate species adapted to the hot, dry conditions.
 The lagoon itself supports a small aquatic community including fish and amphibians that depend on the spring-fed water, though the ecosystem has been significantly altered by the introduction of non-native species and fluctuations in water levels.
-Insect diversity peaks during the cooler months when conditions are slightly more hospitable, and several species of desert-adapted beetles and spiders can be found in the surrounding dunes.
 The palm trees and other vegetation around the oasis provide critical resting and feeding habitat for birds crossing the otherwise inhospitable coastal desert.

 Flora Ecosystems